Reset button technique: Use as a frequent plot device

 In many series, the reset button trope is used as a standard, and frequently explicit, plot device.

-Implicit usage of the technique can be seen in episodic fiction, such as when the results of episodes regularly cause what would seem to be massive changes in the status of characters and their world; however, it is understood by the audience that subsequent episodes will not consider such events.
+Implicit usage of the technique can be seen in episodic fiction, such as when the results of episodes regularly cause what would seem to be massive changes in the status of characters and their world, but it is understood by the audience that subsequent episodes will not consider such events.
 An example is South Park, in which the character of Kenny dies in almost every episode in early seasons, only to reappear in future episodes without explanation.

 The Simpsons is one show that generally uses this technique, while occasionally introducing lasting continuity changes.
 Creator Matt Groening referred to this flexibility as a "rubber band reality".

 Shows using the reset-button technique sometimes point out, as a form of self-referential humor, their own use of the device.

 Alluding to the trope, the CBBC television series Hounded features a literal reset button that, at the end of each episode, rewinds the entire day's events back to the beginning.